veekthor04/sunny-tasks/Checkout Kata/README.md

 -    Step by step:
      The calculate_price function takes arguments cart and pricings.

      A variable "total_price" was created as zero.

-     The function gets a set "C" which will consist of the unique items in the cart so as not to loop more than necessary.
+     The function gets a set "distinct_items " which will consist of the unique items in the cart so as not to loop more than necessary.

-     The function loops through "distinct_items" using a for loop The "quantity" extracts the number of occurrence of an item in the cart.
+     The function loops through "distinct_items" using a for loop

+     The "quantity" extracts the number of occurrence of an item in the cart.

-     "pricing" uses filter get the item object from the pricings The total item price will be gotten by "total quanity modulo the special quantity times the special price plus the reminder times unit_price."
+     "pricing" uses filter get the item object from the pricings

+     The total item price will be gotten by "total quanity modulo the special quantity times the special price plus the reminder times unit_price."

      The total_price is incremented by total item price.

      The total_price is returned at the end of the function.